Locations:

 • Chronological age.
 Heart disease risk begins to rise after age 55, as your blood vessels begin to stiffen and a lifelong buildup of plaque in the arteries starts interfering with the flow of blood.

 • Sex.
-Men and people AMAB get heart disease about 10 years earlier than women and people AFAB.
-Females are generally protected by estrogen until after menopause, when their heart disease risk begins to match that of males.
+Men get heart disease about 10 years earlier than women, who are generally protected by estrogen until after menopause (when their heart disease risk begins to match that of men).

 • Family history.
 Your risk of heart disease is higher if your biological father or brother was diagnosed with it before age 55, or your biological mother or sister before age 65.